What’s included in the Jungfrau Winter Hiking and Sledging Pass?

 - Trips on routes that allow unlimited traveling.
 You can board any train, bus, etc. on such routes.
 You do not need a ticket.
 This applies to most of the covered area.

 - Trips on other routes.
-You need to arrange for a (discounted) ticket at the ticket office of staffed rail stations, from a ticketing machine, or online.
-This applies to Jungfraujoch, for example.
+You need to arrange for a (discounted) ticket, for example, for the last stretch of the Jungfraujoch trip.
+If you didn’t order this along with your Jungfrau Winter Hiking and Sledging Pass, you’ll have to purchase it at the ticket office of staffed rail stations, from a ticketing machine, or online.

-There are various cableways that also allow free traveling.
-In some cases, you can scan your Jungfrau Hiking and Sledging Pass to enter the cableway or funicular.
-It not, ask the personnel upon showing your pass.
-You’ll receive you a free ticket to open the turnstiles.
+There are various cableways that also allow free travel.
+In some cases, you can scan your Jungfrau Winter Hiking and Sledging Pass to enter the cableway or funicular.
+If not, ask the personnel upon showing your pass.
+You’ll receive a free ticket to open the turnstiles.

-Insider tips about the Jungfrau Hiking and Sledging Pass
+Insider tips about the Jungfrau Winter Hiking and Sledging Pass

 - For the best panoramic overview of all of the Jungfrau Region, take a trip to either Schilthorn or Jungfraujoch.
-Do note that both are not free, but discounted.
+Mind that both are not free, but discounted.

 - A free panoramic trip would be a train ride from Lauterbrunnen to Kleine Scheidegg (with an optional break at Wengen).
 Then, travel either down to Grindelwald by train, or up to Eigergletscher by train and finally down to Grindelwald by cableway.